 There are Haciendas for all tastes: the most tourist like Sotuta de Peón or of Ochil where they offer guided tours, the must-see Yaxcopoil, the wonderful Ake, where his henequera factory is still operating.
 Some renovated in luxury hotels such as Hacienda Temozón, San José de Cholul, Santa Rosa, Sacnicte, Uayamon.
 Others like Mucuyché farm has recovered the cenotes to enable them to the public.

 We miss a lot in this chapter of the Haciendas in Yucatan, at least one Hacienda run by the Government that would serve as a museum of the history of the Haciendas.
 These well-explained places raise awareness in the human being, they make us see our steps, they make us know.
 The fact that today the Haciendas are being recovered by entities and private capital for events and accommodation is still an extension of those established many centuries ago.

 Many travelers take advantage of the trip to sleep in a hacienda, it is one of the experiences that you can live in Yucatan.
 I wish the true history of the haciendas in Yucatan had more visibility.

 Contact us if you are looking for private and exclusive trips in Yucatan

 If you go by private car, you have the possibility of entering one of the paths that lead to farms that can be seen from the road, you will see that it will be easy for you to check the affable character of the Yucatecans, always ready to show you their farm while they explain something to you. than another anecdote.

-Surely these places will surprise you, visit the one you visit you will find nooks where to continue breathing past stories.
+Surely these places surprise you, visit the one you visit you will find nooks where you can continue breathing past stories.
 It is worth knowing this piece of history within its walls.

 We leave you a complete list about Haciendas in the Yucatan Peninsula.
 Some are reached by public transport, although they are often removed from the road.